alliander-opensource/weather-provider-api/README.md

 ## License

-This project is licensed under the Mozilla Public License, version 2.0 - see the LICENSE directory for details
+This project is licensed under the Mozilla Public License, version 2.0 - see LICENSE for details

+## Licenses third-party code

+This project includes third-party code, which is licensed under their own respective Open-Source licenses.
+SPDX-License-Identifier headers are used to show which license is applicable.
+The concerning license files can be found in the LICENSES directory.

 ## Acknowledgments